Capgemini/powerapps-specflow-bindings/README.md

 ## License

-The SpecFlow XRM Bindings are released under the [MIT license](./License).
+SpecFlow for Dynamics 365 is released under the [MIT license](./License).